nariai/tigar2/README.md

 </pre>

 Please note that sam files are expected to be sorted by read name.
-In order to sort sam files by read name (e.g. from bam files that are already sorted by position):
+In order to sort sam files by read name (e.g. from bam files that are already sorted by chr,position):

 <pre>
 samtools view -bS sample.sam > sample.bam
-samtools sort -n sample.bam sample.prefix
+samtools sort -n sample.bam sample.name.sorted
-samtools view -h sample.prefix.bam > sample_sorted.sam
 </pre>

 You can also choose BWA-MEM as an aligner as follows: